-In New Paltz, the Empire State Trail takes you west to Highland, Poughkeepsie and what New York State officials say is the longest elevated pedestrian bridge in the world—Walkway Over the Hudson.
+In New Paltz, the Empire State Trail takes you west to Highland, Poughkeepsie and the longest elevated pedestrian bridge in the world—Walkway Over the Hudson.
 The Walkway stands 212-feet above the Hudson River and stretches more than a mile long.
 Views to the north offer yet another perspective on the Catskills.

 The Walkway is a former railroad bridge that opened as a state park in 2009.
 The Poughkeepsie-Highland Railroad Bridge was built in the late 19th century to link New York and New England, and for decades operated as a major rail corridor.
 The bridge was abandoned after a 1974 fire.
 Today it is a pivotal link in the Empire State Trail.